diegobit/aranet4-mcp-server/README.md

     - **Recommended (AI assisted config!):** start your client and ask `init aranet4` to get a guided configuration.
     - **Alternative (manual):** edit file `config.yaml`.
 You need to provide the mac address and the device name.
 You can get the mac address with `aranetctl --scan` from [Aranet4-Python](https://github.com/Anrijs/Aranet4-Python) (installed with this repo dependencies).

+## List of tools

+**Configuration and utils**:
+- `init_aranet4_config`: assisted configuration of device.
+- `scan_devices`: scan nearby bluetooth aranet4 devices.
+- `get_configuration`: get current config.yaml.
+- `set_configuration`: set values in config.yaml.
+- `get_database_stats`: get general stats from the local sqlite3 db.

+**To update historical data**:
+- `fetch_new_data`: fetch new data from configured nearby aranet4 device and save to local db.

+**To query historical data**:
+- `get_recent_data`: get recent data from local db.
+Can specify how many measurements.
+- `get_data_by_timerange`: get data in specific timerange from local db.
+Can specify how many measurements (careful, if the range is big and the limit is low, datapoints will be skipped).

+  For both, ask to receive a plot to have it generated and displayed.

 ## Automatic data fetch job